Neural-Navigators1710/Nerual-Navigators/README.md

 2. **Connect hardware**
    - Attach PiCam, push button, and LED
-   - Connect ESP to motor, servo, and color sensor
+   - Connect nano to motor, servo, and color sensor
-   - Optional: use I2C or UART between Pi ↔ ESP
+   - Optional: use I2C or UART between Pi ↔ nano

 3. **Start the robot**